vinusorout/k8s-setup-local-VMs/docs/01-generate-certificates.md

 # Generating all the required Certificates and Kubeconfig files
-Kubernetes requires PKI certificates for authentication over TLS, to communicate between control plance and its workers nodes, in this lab we will generate all the required certicates using the CFSL tool.
+Kubernetes requires PKI certificates for authentication over TLS, to communicate between control plance and its workers nodes, in this lab we will generate all the required certicates using the OPENSSL tool.

 Kubernetes requires PKI for the following operations:
 * Client certificates for the kubelet to authenticate to the API server